 You can also trim the taproot of potted plants, trimming just enough to fit into the bottom of the container.
 Root pruning stimulates new growth and allow you to grow brugmansia in the same container rather than having to repot.

 Root pruning is usually done in spring before new growth starts.
-To root prune brugmansia, Slide the plant out of the pot and loosen the roots with a fork, removing as much soil as possible.
-Then cut the thickest roots back at least 2/3 of the way.
+To root prune brugmansia, Slide the plant out of the pot and loosen the roots with a fork, removing as much potting soil as possible.
+Then cut the thickest roots back by at least two-thirds.
 Allow the thin feeder roots to remain, perhaps lightly trimming the ends.
 Repot with fresh soil.